FreeTAKTeam/FreeTAKHub-Installation/README.md

 4. Video Server
 5. Node-RED Server

-The installation is a set of Ansible/Terraform scripts that allow you to:
+The installation is a set of Ansible/Terraform scripts that allows you to:

 - create the target nodes
 - install FTS and all the additional modules
 - configure FTS

-## Windows Prerequisites

 Currently FreeTAKServer and components have been tested successfully on Ubuntu 20.04.

 Other Linux distributions may work, but they have not been tested.

+## Windows Prerequisites
+this is re quired only if you want to use windows.

 To install on Windows, you will have to: